ucb-dataj/2018/md/week1.md

 Like this example, many datasets are hard to understand without their supporting documentation.
 So each time you acquire a dataset, make sure you also obtain any documents/descriptions that are necessary to interpret it.
 These might be called the "codebook," "data dictionary," or "record layout."
 Whatever they are called, you will need to understand all of the variables in the data, and how they are coded.

-[Here is the codebook](TIMS.html) for the Richmond traffic accident data.
+[Here is the codebook](TIMS.html) for the Berkeley traffic accident data.
 Notice, for example, how the day of the week and the severity of the collision are coded:

 ![](./img/class1_8.jpg)